-Thus if we want to find confidence building activities for kids, you might be surprised that I’m suggesting nutrition as a solution.
+So you might be surprised that I’m suggesting nutrition as a solution to low self-esteem.
 But it’s of vital importance.

 Our foods today are overly processed, full of sugars and artificial ingredients.
 These can damage adult bodies and mental health.
 But for our kids, they can be downright devastating.

-I go into this topic in great detail over at Healthy Eating Habits Children Will Love.
+I go into this topic in great detail over at Healthy Eating Habits Children Will Love (click to read on my site).
 So I highly recommend you take a moment and review that post.

 17. DRINK ENOUGH WATER